jgally/ST558_Project_3/Elementary.md

 ## Fit a random forest model and choose the best model

+Here it looks like we fit one overall model but our mtry value, which is the number of variables to sample from at each split in the tree, was a range of 1 to 3.
+This range is how we fitted multiple models into one overall train function.
+So here, in order to pick the best model, we have to look for the mtry value with the lowest logLoss value.

 ``` r
 #setting control for the train control
 control <- trainControl(method = "cv", number = 5, classProbs = TRUE, summaryFunction = mnLogLoss)